MicrosoftDocs/azure-reference-other/studio-module-reference/export-to-azure-blob-storage.md

 8. For **File format for blob file**, select the format in which data should be stored.

     - **CSV**: Comma-separated values (CSV) is the default storage format.
 To export column headings together with the data, select the option, **Write blob header row**.
-For more information about the comma- delimited format used in Azure Machine Learning, see [Convert to CSV](convert-to-csv.md).
+For more information about the comma- delimited format used in Machine Learning, see [Convert to CSV](convert-to-csv.md).

     - **TSV**: Tab-separated values (TSV) format is compatible with many machine learning tools.
 To export column headings together with the data, select the option, **Write blob header row**.
-For more information about the tab-separated format used in Azure Machine Learning, see [Convert to TSV](convert-to-tsv.md).
+For more information about the tab-separated format used in Machine Learning, see [Convert to TSV](convert-to-tsv.md).

     - **ARFF**: This format supports saving files in the format used by the Weka toolset.
 This format is not supported for files stored in a SAS URL.
 For more information about the ARFF format, see [Convert to ARFF](convert-to-arff.md).